corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/authentication/authentication.md

 ### Configure Azure

 This describes a basic setup.
-Configuring a production setup may include addition steps, such as those for user access management and permission sets (scopes).
+Configuring a production setup may include additional steps, such as those for user access management and permission sets (scopes).

 To complete the configuration of your node using the [Azure Portal](https://portal.azure.com/):